 Optional – warm-ups, bags, and other apparel

-Jerseys will be operational on a two-year cycle
+Jerseys will be operational on a three-year cycle

 Items for all teams to know: